salilab/imp_spatiotemporal_tutorial/doc/trajectory1.md

 After running `spatiotemporal.create_DAG`, a variety of outputs are written:
 - `cdf.txt`: the cumulative distribution function for the set of trajectories.
 - `pdf.txt`: the probability distribution function for the set of trajectories.
-- `labeled_pdf.txt`: This function has 2 columns, and each row represents a different trajectory model.
-The first column labels a single trajectory as a series of snapshots, each of which is written as `{state}_{time}|`.
+- `labeled_pdf.txt`: Each row has 2 columns and represents a different trajectory model.
+The first column labels a single trajectory as a series of snapshots, where each snapshot is written as `{state}_{time}|` in sequential order.
 The second column is the probability distribution function corresponding to that trajectory.
 - `dag_heatmap.eps` and `dag_heatmap`: image of the directed acyclic graph from the set of models.
 - `path*.txt`: files where each row includes a `{state}_{time}` string, so that rows correspond to the states visited over that trajectory model.
 Files are numbered from most likely to least likely.